 This use case identifies two fundamental scenarios and one sub-scenario for 3D Avatar Communication by means of the IMS.
 The intention of the proposal is to fully specify this system in 3GPP, to provide a standard for a new form of media to be used in telecommunication by mobile users.
+In the terminology of this use case, the avatar is a digital representation of a user, and this digital representation is exchanged (with other media, notably audio), with one or more users as mobile metaverse media.

 An Avatar Call is similar to a Video Call in that both are visual, interactive, provide live feedback to participants regarding their emotions, attentiveness and other social information.
 They differ in that an Avatar call can be more private - neither revealing the environment where the caller is, nor their actual appearance.
 An avatar may be preferable to display to one's own face in a call for a number of reasons - a user may not feel presentable, may want to make a specific impression, or may have to communicate when only limited data communication is possible.
 The key difference between an Avatar Call and a Video Call is that the Avatar Call requires only a very constrained data rate, e.g. 5 kbps, to support.

 This use case is timely because the key enabling technologies have reached a sufficient maturity.
-The key avatar technologies are the means to (1) capture facial and calculate values according to a model, (2) efficiently send both media and model components through a communication chanel, both initially and over time, (3) produce media for presentation to a user for the duration of the communication.
+The key avatar technologies are the means to (1) capture facial and calculate values according to a model, (2) efficiently send both media and model components through a communication channel, both initially and over time, (3) produce media for presentation to a user for the duration of the communication.
 We anticipate services will be increasingly available in the coming months and years.
 The current approaches under development are effectively proprietary and they are not integrated with the IMS.

 The scenarios considered in this use case are: